Emergency

 Piracy and armed robbery at sea

-Piracy and armed robbery against vessels are some of the modern day challenges of the maritime and offshore industries.
-With the recent increase in the number of global incidents, the reports from around the world continue to remind the shipping industry and the public in general about the violence and cruelty with which many piracy and armed robbery attacks are conducted, the dangers faced by those on board, as well as the significant losses that may occur both in terms of human life and property.
+The threats of piracy and armed robbery at sea continue to plague the maritime industry.
+Reports from around the world keep reminding us about the violence and cruelty with which many piracy and armed robbery attacks are carried out, as well as the significant losses that can occur in terms of both human life and property.

 Published 27 February 2024